andrebask/thesis/06 - intro.md

 However, there are several programming problems in the world that are easy to map to the FP model.
 Problems involving concurrency, parallelism, large data sets and multi-processing.

 ### Java
-Java is a general-purpose programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
+*Java* is a general-purpose programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
 Java code can run on all platforms that support Java without the need for recompilation.
-Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of computer architecture.
+Java applications are typically compiled to bytecode that can run on any *Java Virtual Machine* (JVM) regardless of computer architecture.
 As of 2015, Java is one of the most popular programming languages in use [@TIOBEIndex2015] (see Figures \ref{lang-rank} and \ref{history-rank}).
 Java was originally developed by James Gosling at Sun Microsystems and released in 1995.
 The language derives much of its syntax from C and C++, but it has fewer low-level facilities than either of them [@JavaWiki2015].

 The reference implementation Java compilers, virtual machines, and class libraries were open-sourced in May 2007 under the GNU General Public License.